Pictometry International: Overview

 Pictometry International uses an electronic field study application to obtain oblique imagery.
 Its cloud-based platform called PictometryOnline provides access to current and historic oblique imagery and orthophotography.

 Pictometry's aerial photographs have been used by emergency response teams around the country.
 The company's customer base includes state and local governments, which use images of cities, counties, and entire states for planning and development, emergency response, and property assessment.
 It is also used in the insurance, real estate, roofing, solar, engineering, and utilities industries.

 Pictometry's aerial photograph of Manhattan was used in the National Geographic article "A Superstorm in 2100."

 In 2005, Microsoft licensed Pictometry software for birds-eye images to be incorporated with road and satellite maps in their Virtual Earth service.

-Pictometry International aided in security efforts for the PGS Championship at the Oak Hill Country Club by providing aerial images of the golf course in 2013.
+Pictometry International aided in security efforts for the PGA Championship at the Oak Hill Country Club by providing aerial images of the golf course in 2013.

 In 2014, Pictometry's ChangeFinder software was used in Southampton to evaluate property assessment, which included property additions such as second-floor additions, new garages, and floor plan extensions that were not accounted for in the tax assessment.
 After the evaluating the photos it was estimated that the unaccounted changes were valued at $41 million in assessed value to the tax rolls.